-I’m a PhD Candidate in the Department of Sociology at Johns Hopkins University.
-I’m also a non-resident fellow at the Middle East Institute (MEI) at the National University of Singapore, a non-resident fellow at the Stratbase-Alberto Del Rosario Institute (ADRi) in the Philippines, and the Paramadina Institute for Public Policy in Indonesia.
-From Spring to Summer 2019, I was a Global China Initiative Fellow at the Global Development Policy Center at Boston University.
+I am a PhD Candidate in the Department of Sociology at Johns Hopkins University.
+I am also a non-resident fellow at the Stratbase-Alberto Del Rosario Institute (ADRi) in the Philippines and the Paramadina Institute for Public Policy (PIPP) in Indonesia.
+From Spring to Summer 2019, I was a Global China Initiative Fellow at the Global Development Policy Center (GDPC) at Boston University.

-My dissertation, “Contentious Capital: The Political Economy of Chinese investments in the Philippines, Indonesia, and Malaysia,” examines when, why, and how host state political and economic elites shape the actualization, form, and impact of Chinese capital (foreign direct investment, development finance, etc).
-Since 2014, I have done extensive fieldwork in various parts of the Philippines, Malaysia, and Indonesia, conducting long-term visits in provinces and project sites, and acquired over 140 interviews with politicians, oligarchs, and Chinese firms.
-I also generated an original dataset on elite conflict and firm-level data on Chinese foreign direct investments (FDI).
+My dissertation, “Contentious Capital: The Political Economy of Chinese investments in the Philippines, Indonesia, and Malaysia,” examines how the developing world’s political and economic elites are reacting to changes in the global political economy, particularly the surge of Chinese capital.
+Specifically, I examine how democratic and would-be authoritarian leaders use Chinese foreign direct investment (FDI), aid, and other financial inflows to deal with the problems of popular legitimacy and elite power-sharing.
+Since 2017, I have done extensive fieldwork in the Philippines, Malaysia, and Indonesia, conducting long-term visits in provinces and project sites and over 140 interviews with politicians, oligarchs, civil society organizations, and representatives of Chinese firms.
+I have also generated an original dataset on elite conflict and firm-level data on Chinese FDI.
 The project has been funded by the Southeast Asia Research Group, the Chiang Ching-kuo Foundation, The Smith Richardson Foundation, the National Endowment of Democracy, and a number of other academic networks.

-My research has been awarded multiple best graduate research paper awards by the American Sociological Association (ASA), published in reputable academic journals (Journal of Agrarian Change, Palgrave Communications, Extractive Industries and Society), and appeared in several investigative journalism reports.
-Apart from academic publishing, I also contribute to popular outlets and policy venues like The Diplomat, New Mandala, and East Asia Forum.
-I have been previously cited and/or interviewed by Financial Times, Bloomberg, the South China Morning Post, The Wall Street Journal, Nikkei Asian Review, NPR, Philippine Star, and other newspapers.
-I have given talks not only in universities and think tanks, but also in state institutions (military, foreign affairs, and the executive branch), embassies, and political risk firms.
+My research has been awarded multiple best graduate research paper awards by sections of the American Sociological Association (ASA), published in academic journals (e.g. Development and Change, Environmental Policy and Governance, and Journal of Agrarian Change), and consulted by Southeast Asian politicians and technocrats.
+Apart from academic publishing, I also contribute to popular outlets and think tank reports.
+I have been cited and/or interviewed by The Financial Times, Bloomberg, the South China Morning Post, the Wall Street Journal, Nikkei Asian Review, NPR, and other news outlets.
+I have been invited to speak at universities, think tanks, international organizations, state institutions, and political risk firms (e.g. World Bank, US Embassy Manila, and AidData).

 Follow me on twitter @alvincamba